 Contains nearly 3,000 poems from African-American poets in the late 18th and 19th centuries.[Details]

 Includes newspapers from the late 1600's to early 1900's from Delaware, District of Columbia, Florida, Georgia, Maryland, North Carolina, South Carolina, Virginia and West Virginia.[Details]

-This database contains periodicals published between 1740 and 1940, including special interest and general magazines, literary and professional journals, children's and women's magazines and many other historically-significant periodicals.
-Includes American Periodicals Series and American Periodicals from the Center for Research Libraries.[Details]
+Contains periodicals published between 1740 and 1940, including special interest and general magazines, literary and professional journals, children's and women's magazines and many other historically-significant periodicals.
+It includes American Periodicals Series and American Periodicals from the Center for Research Libraries.[Details]

 Over 40,000 poems by American poets from the Colonial Period to the early 20th century.[Details]